bkuhn/talks/SCALE-2014/npo-acct.markdown

 % Bradley M. Kuhn
 % Saturday 22 February 2014

+# Thanks to SCALE

++ This is one of the best conferences in the Open Source and Free Software community.

++ Because it's community-run and organized by a non-profit.

++ For-profit corporate control is not an issue here.

++ That means a lot to me as a non-profit career administrator &amp; policy wonk.

++ Also, thanks to SCALE for covering my travel expenses this year.

 # More Info / Talk License

 + URLs / Social Networking / Email: